jguerra7/Algorithms/Data structures/01_Arrays/03_PracticeLabs.md

 # Practice labs in ARRAYS

 ## Write a program in C to store elements in an array and print it.
-Go to the editor
 ### Test Data :
 ```
 Input 10 elements in the array :